JPC-AV/JPC_AV_videoQC/docs/Roadmap.md

 The following improvements are planned for JPC_AV_videoQC:

-- Config
-  - Pull expected fields from config.yaml, instead of functions inside python scripts
-- Restructure
-  - Combine metadata checks into metadata_checks.py to facilitate simpler importing into process_file.py
 - Additional functionality
-  - ffprobe checks (including encoder settings)
-  - qctools
   - md5 checksum
+  - check against expected QCTools values
+  - config "profiles" - scripts that modify configs for regularly used settings profiles
 - Install
-  - Run checks to see if dependencies are alreadyed installed
+  - install or setup script that ensures dependencies are all installed
-  - Run `pip install` on all required tools
+  - consider pre-configured conda environment as a deployment option